cljctools/mult/docs/design.md

   - but
     - there is **no reason** why extensions should not by design be 'zero, one or more'!
     - why is there a limitation of one window, one app (process) ? or hard coded workarounds?
-    - it shoudl be by design: 0,1 or more connections, repls, tabs, configurable via file
+    - it should be by design: 0,1 or more connections, repls, tabs, configurable via file

 ## should be possible